Chief and Partner Investigators

 In 1995, he joined CRC Materials Welding and Joining as a postdoctoral research fellow at University of Wollongong.
 More >>

-Associate Professor Lip Teh
+Professor Lip Teh

 Prior to joining University of Wollongong as a lecturer in late 2009, Dr. Lip Teh had been working as a structural engineer in the manufacturing and consulting industries for many years.
 In particular, he was involved with the development of design methodologies for cold-formed steel storage racks including high-bay racks, which are arguably the precursor to modular cold-formed steel constructions.